farhanandri/farhanandri/README.md

 👋 **Hello World, Welcome!**

-"I’m **Farhan Andrianca Sany**, a Data Engineer & Analyst, Informatics graduate from **Universitas Islam Indonesia** and a **Hacktiv8** graduate.
+I’m **Farhan Andrianca Sany**, a Data Engineer & Analyst, Informatics graduate from **Universitas Islam Indonesia** and a **Hacktiv8** graduate.
 I specialize in transforming complex data into meaningful narratives that drive business growth.
-With a strong focus on automation and analytical problem-solving, I am dedicated to delivering impactful insights through data-driven strategies."
+With a strong focus on automation and analytical problem-solving, I am dedicated to delivering impactful insights through data-driven strategies.

 ---